 Pat Conroy explained a man’s hidden emotional experience as follows:

 “I could feel the tears within me, undiscovered and untouched in their inland sea.
 Those tears had been with me always.
 I thought that at birth, American men are allowed just as many tears as American woman.
 But because we are always forbidden to shed them, we die long before women do, with our hearts exploding or our blood pressure rising or our lives eaten away because that lake of grief inside us has no outlet.
 We, men, die because our faces were not watered enough.”

 How to Take Emotional Risks in Your Relationship

 As Ashley took a risk on the show, displaying some of her own fears, we have to take risks with our partners – to be vulnerable and to risk rejection in order to open new pathways of communication and support.
 How do you take emotional risks with your partner?
 Wait for a good time, when you are alone and have enough time to talk.
 Start by establishing safety.
 Let each other know that you are there to help, no matter what.
 It is ok to say, “I could really use your support.
 Can we sit down and talk?”
 Listen to a song or read part of a book and discuss your experience with each other.

 Being able to share your feelings with one another creates a deeper and more solid bond… if you are tough enough to try it!

 If you could use some support in finding your courage to open up to each other, call us!
 We’d be glad to help.
-Call Today: 720-468-0101
+Call Today to schedule your couples counseling appointment: 720-468-0101